VynM/Comutations/blog/posts/2018-05-25-00Introduction.md

 This is a binary tree, not a binary *search* tree – because there is nothing to stop us from defining a set `Set 1 (Set 2 Null (Set 3)) (Set 4 (Set 4) (Set 5))`{.haskell}, which violates the constraint that left child elements must be smaller and right child elements must be greater than the root element (note that repeating an element is one of the ways of violating this contraint).
 This will break all the operations that we will be defining under the assumption that we are operating on a binary search tree.
 To prevent this, we will define a new way of constructing sets – adding one element at a time and making sure that it goes to its correct place in the tree.

 But talking about comparing the elements of a set assumes they *are* comparable – in Haskell, this means they are members of the class `Ord`{.haskell}.
 Under no circumstances do we want to define or use a set of elements that cannot be ordered, so we can enforce this as a constraint in the data declaration itself.
-To do this, however, we need to enable the <a href="https://en.wikibooks.org/wiki/Haskell/GADT" title="Haskell Wikibook – Generalised Algebraic Datatype" target="_blank">Generalised Algebraic Datatypes</a> (GADTs) language option by adding `{-# LANGUAGE GADTs -#}`{.haskell} to the beginning of our source file.
+To do this, however, we need to enable the <a href="https://en.wikibooks.org/wiki/Haskell/GADT" title="Generalised Algebraic Datatype – Haskell Wikibook" target="_blank">Generalised Algebraic Datatypes</a> (GADTs) language option by adding `{-# LANGUAGE GADTs -#}`{.haskell} to the beginning of our source file.
 Now we rewrite `Set`{.haskell} yet again.
 ```{.haskell}
 data Set t where
     Null :: Set t